 Heterogenic EMF limits across the EU are also impairing the assignment and usage of mmWave bands.
-RSPG and BEREC adopted in 2020 a position paper on spectrum-related EMF issues.
-BEREC members are sharing information about the different levels of cooperation between competent bodies in countries and about national policies around monitoring, communicating and implementing EMF-related issues6.
+RSPG and BEREC adopted in 2020 a position paper on spectrumrelated EMF issues.
+BEREC members are sharing information about the different levels of cooperation between competent bodies in countries and about national policies around monitoring, communicating and implementing EMF-related issues11.
+RSPG noted the recent update of the ICNIRP 202012 guidelines on the EMF exposure limits.
+During the public consultation some respondents expressed an interest for EU harmonisation.
+However, EMF exposure limits are not in the pureview of RSPG and RSPG will not examine this further.